I am an avid video game player, and the "Final Fantasy" series is one of my all-time favorites.

 Also, it kicks butt.
 Of course, by the time you've spent umpty hours trying to get it, your party is so overleveled that one more ultimate weapon is probably overkill.

 Tournesol first appears in Final Fantasy XII as the second-most powerful weapon after the Zodiac Spear and reappears in Final Fantasy Tactics A2.

 Save the Queen is a newer entry into the honor roll of Final Fantasy swords, first appearing in Final Fantasy Tactics and making the jump to the main-numbered games in VIII as Quistis' whip crafted from Marlboro Tentacles!

 Save the Queen fully establishes itself in FFIX as the weapon of General Beatrix, right-hand-woman to Queen Brahne and later to Garnet.
 Beatrix is last seen holding aloft Save the Queen with Steiner in a triumphant salute to the new Queen.

-In a remake of FFVI, Save the Queen is Cecil's ultimate weapon, said to be the blade of a renowned general.
+In a remake of FFVI, Save the Queen is Cecil's ultimate weapon—said to be the blade of a renowned general.
 It has subsequently appeared in a remake of III and in X through XIII (my favorite: FFXII's greatsword).
 It also puts in an embarrassing appearance as a staff of Donald Duck in Kingdom Hearts II.

-P.S.
-Ya gotta see this fantastic Beatrix Cosplayer, complete with Save the Queen.
+P.S.: You have to see this fantastic Beatrix Cosplayer, complete with Save the Queen.